Alaabzour/Rainbow-Sample-Project/README.md

 ## Installation

 ###  Add Rainbow to your iOS Project
+It's time to add Rainbow to your app.
+To do this you'll need an iOS project and a Rainbow configuration  for your app.

+1. Download RainbowSDK.framework from following link.
+2. Download WebRTC.framework from following link.
-- Drag-n-Drop RainbowSDK.framework into your xcode project
+3. Drag-n-Drop RainbowSDK.framework into your xcode project
-- Drag-n-Drop WebRTC.framework into your xcode project
+4. Drag-n-Drop WebRTC.framework into your xcode project

+### Configure the SDK

-- Add in your info.plist the following entries :
+- Add in your *info.plist* the following entries :
-    - UIBackgroundModes (type Array)
+    - `UIBackgroundModes` (type Array)
-        - Item 0 (type String)
+        - `Item 0` (type String)
-            - audio
+            - `audio`
-    - NSCameraUsageDescription (type String)
+    - `NSCameraUsageDescription` (type String)
-        - a text explaining that you want access to camera
+        - `a text explaining that you want access to camera`
-    - NSMicrophoneUsageDescription (type String)
+    - `NSMicrophoneUsageDescription` (type String)
-        - a text explaining that you want access to  microphone
+        - `a text explaining that you want access to  microphone`
-    - NSAppTransportSecurity (type Dictionary)
+    - `NSAppTransportSecurity` (type Dictionary)
-    - NSAllowsArbitraryLoads (type Boolean) YES
+    - `NSAllowsArbitraryLoads` (type Boolean) YES
-    - NSContactsUsageDescription (type String)
+    - `NSContactsUsageDescription` (type String)
-        - a text explaining that you want access to contacts
+        - `a text explaining that you want access to contacts`
-    - NSPhotoLibraryUsageDescription (type String)
+    - `NSPhotoLibraryUsageDescription (type String)
-        - a text explaining that you want access to photo library
+        - `a text explaining that you want access to photo library`
-    - NSUserActivityTypes (type Array)
+    - `NSUserActivityTypes` (type Array)
-        - Item 0 (type String) INStartAudioCallIntent
+        - `Item 0 (type String) INStartAudioCallIntent`

 - Disable bitcode :
     - Select your project, select your target, select Build settings, search Enable Bitcode, select NO